Over 80 Languages and More to Come: “Harry Potter and the Philosopher’s Stone” Translated into Yiddish

 However, before Blair could get approval for the translation, he discovered the rights for a Yiddish version were already given to a Sweedish publisher.
 Olniansky Tekst Farlag, owned by Nikolaj Olniansky, was granted the rights under certain precedence.
 The government allocates funds and legislation so that translations are made available for all official minority languages, including Yiddish.

-Copying the book from one language to another did come with its own challenges.
+Translating the book from one language into another did come with its own challenges.
 Names are some of the hardest parts to get right.
-Take the name, Lord Voldemort, for example.
-In the English version, Tom Marvolo Riddle is an anagram for “I am Lord Voldemort,” which proves to be a major plot point in the first book.
+Take the name Lord Voldemort, for example.
+In the English version, Tom Marvolo Riddle is an anagram of “I am Lord Voldemort,” which proves to be a major plot point in the second book.
 Changing the name would change the anagram, thereby losing the meaning of Riddle’s self-chosen title.
 This came as a challenge to other translators too.

 I could’ve just called it Quidditch [in Yiddish transliteration], but meh, we could do better than that.